Nursing and Health Sciences Division

 - General LC State admission requirements.

 - Submission of completed application and fee to NursingCAS (www.nursingcas.org) for acceptance into the upper division BSN curriculum.
-See the NHS web site (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, Certified Nurse Assistant certification or LC State Equivalency, prerequisite coursework), dates and processes.
-Admission is competitive with a limited number of seats each semester.
+See the NHS website (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, Certified Nurse Assistant certification or LC State Equivalency, prerequisite coursework), dates, and processes.
+Admission is competitive, with a limited number of seats each semester.

 - Applicable policies and information are located in the NHS Student Handbook on the NHS web page.